Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What is an acromioclavicular separation?

 An acromioclavicular separation (AS), or shoulder separation, is when your shoulder and collarbone move or come apart.
-An AS is usually caused by an injury, such as falling on your shoulder.
 The bones move or come apart because the ligaments that hold the bones in place are stretched or torn.

 What are the signs and symptoms of an AS?